chef-boneyard/paprika/README.md

 paprika
 =======

-This is an amazing README.
+This is a _pretty_ amazing README.